 A key part of the Arab Revolutions is that they occurred in societies which suffered under the reality of dictatorship — either military dictatorship or civilian dictatorship with military support.
 Not only did the masses of the Arab world have to struggle against the economic reality of exploitation and oppression, but they also had to struggle against the political reality of their societies — realities of dictatorship and military control.
 This element, of military dictatorship and military counter-revolution, always undermined the social potential of the Arab Revolutions of 2010-2011 and ensured that most of them would be crushed by military reaction.
 Indeed, this situation has probably dominated the Arab world since the 1970s, with the rise and defeat of the Arab Left and the struggle for Arab Socialism.
 The failure of the working-class movements of 2010-2011, to win over support of the armed forces, ensured the defeat of the revolutions of 2010-2011 in the long term.
 Just as the French Revolution and Russian Revolution ultimately succeeded because the revolutionary movement was able to win over the support of soldiers, so too was the role of the military vital in the Arab Revolutions of 2010-2011.
 Sadly, in the revolutions of 2010-2011, the army went over to the side of reaction, imperialism, and counter-revolution.
 Where the army split but did not completely side with the forces of social revolution, the revolutions ultimately degenerated into civil war and barbarism — as occurred in Libya, Syria, and Yemen.
 In the future revolutions of the Arab world, it will be vital for the working class to win over the support of the army and the soldiers.
 Revolutions, in the end, cannot succeed if the military sides with reaction.
 This old lesson, from revolutionary history, is a lesson which is firmly expressed by the social outcomes of the Arab Revolutions of 2010-2011.

 The greatest tragedy of the Arab Revolutions has been the failure of the revolutions to move beyond certain social limits.
 Indeed, in most of the Arab states, the revolutions have largely resulted in counter-revolution — similar to the outcome of the Revolutions of 1848.
 In Tunisia, the revolution succeeded — but has resulted in a social stalemate.
 In Egypt, the revolution succeeded in 2011 — but was crushed by a military counter-revolution in 2013.
-In Syria, the revolution quickly devolved into a civil war — a civil war which destroyed Syria in the period since 2011.
-In Libya, the revolution quickly devolved into a civil war — a civil war which broke Libya into multiple parts and multiple pieces.
-In Yemen, the revolution quickly devolved into a brutal civil war, and split the country into North Yemen and South Yemen in 2015.
+In Syria, the revolution quickly devolved into a civil war — a civil war which destroyed Syria in the period after 2011.
+In Libya, the revolution quickly devolved into a civil war in 2011— a civil war which broke Libya into multiple parts and multiple pieces.
+In Yemen, the revolution quickly devolved into a brutal civil war — and split the country into North Yemen and South Yemen in 2014.
 In Bahrain, the revolution was crushed — by a Saudi intervention.
 In Kuwait, Lebanon, and Oman, the threat of revolution forced government reform.
 In Morocco, Jordan, and Palestine, there were attempted social struggles but most of these struggles came to nothing.
 In Saudi Arabia, Mauritania, and Sudan, the threat of revolution was quickly crushed in 2010-2011.
 We can conclude that the reason for the poor results of the Arab Revolutions of 2010-2011 was the power of reaction and counter-revolution.
 The workers of the Arab world did their best in their struggles and while they were defeated, they did make history.
 They showed that revolution remains part of history and politics.